25 min read

 Core Principles of Compliance

 • Explicit Consent: Use clear opt in mechanisms.
 Pre checked boxes are no longer compliant.
-Users must actively agree to give you their information.

 • Data Minimization: Only collect the data you absolutely need.
-Don’t ask for a phone number if you only need an email for a newsletter.

 • Accountability: You are responsible for protecting the data you collect and for ensuring any third party tools or agencies you work with are also compliant.